borgbackup/borg/docs/internals.rst

 The cache lock is usually in `~/.cache/borg/REPOID/lock.*`.
 The repository lock is in `repository/lock.*`.

-In case you run into troubles with the locks, you can just delete the `lock.*` directory and file IF you first make sure that no |project_name| process is running on any machine that accesses this resource.
+In case you run into troubles with the locks, you can use the ``borg break-lock`` command after you first have made sure that no |project_name| process is running on any machine that accesses this resource.
 Be very careful, the cache or repository might get damaged if multiple processes use it at the same time.